Skip to content Skip to navigation

 Why Do Math with Paper?

-Kids can learn a lot about math at home through hands-on, playful activities that inspire conversations about numbers, geometry, and spatial relations.
+Kids can learn a lot about math at home through hands-on, playful activities that inspire conversations about numbers, shapes, and spatial relations.

 The activities outlined below introduce and reinforce math concepts while encouraging creativity.
 They are also easy to adapt for different ages and may be done with multiple kids at once.
 Because families can do them together, it’s a great opportunity to talk about math.